1iverea9er/Indoor-Thermal-Comfort/README.md

 ---

+## 🚫 Limits of Applicability
+This standard is only applicable to healthy individuals.
+It does not apply to occupants who meet any of the following criteria:

+a) Wear clothing ensembles with insulation exceeding 1.5 clo

+b) Wear highly impermeable clothing (e.g., protective suits)

+c) Are sleeping, reclining in contact with bedding, or able to adjust blankets or bedding

+These exclusions are defined in ANSI/ASHRAE Standard 55 and ISO 7730, since such conditions fall outside the assumptions of steady-state thermal physiology used in PMV/SET models.

+---

 ## 🧪 Notes

 - Internally uses a Python adaptation of the [comfort_tool](https://github.com/CenterForTheBuiltEnvironment/comfort_tool) model by the Center for the Built Environment (UC Berkeley).